Skip to Content

 Baked Potatoes are a classic dinner side dish.
 Make sure you get the perfect baked potato every time with this simple recipe!
 A browned, crisp outside coated in salt and pepper gives way to a fluffy inside.
 Top with butter, sour cream, and freshly chopped chives for a starchy side that is definitely worth the wait!

-Serve these tender, flavorful baked potatoes alongside juicy Beef Tenderloin and a side of Broccoli Salad.
+Serve these tender, flavorful baked potatoes alongside juicy Pork Tenderloin and a side of Broccoli Salad.
 Or with our tangy Teriyaki Salmon and Honey Garlic Green Beans for a complete meal.

 Side view of baked potatoes on a pan.